scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 open-sourced a custom matplotlib styling-system developed in house.

-The MONTE project started in 1998 at a time when the Python language was still very new.
+The MONTE project started in 1998 at a time when the Python language was still relatively new.
 As a result, MONTE has several custom systems that are redundant in the current Python landscape.
 For instance, MONTE developed an interactive shell similar to IPython (although it has largely been deprecated in favor of IPython) and a custom unit test